Skip to main content

 Our Verdict

-Both @emotion/react and Styled-components are solid choices for JavaScript development.
-Styled-components has the edge in overall health score (85/100), while each package brings unique strengths to the table.
+Both @emotion/react and Styled-components are solid choices for JavaScript development. @emotion/react has the edge in overall health score (85/100), while each package brings unique strengths to the table.
 Evaluate them based on your project's priorities — whether that's community size, bundle efficiency, or maintenance activity — and choose the one that aligns best with your requirements.

 Frequently Asked Questions